 - Gongs have been used for thousands of years, all over the world, for a variety of reasons.
-Tibetans have used metallophones of various sorts (including singing bowls) as a meditation aid for centuries.
-The Buddha himself reportedly instructed that all gongs and bells should be inscribed with the Tai Loi symbols, meaning “happiness has arrived”.
+Tibetans have reportedly used metallophones of various sorts (including singing bowls) as a meditation aid for centuries.
+The Buddha himself is told to have instructed that all gongs and bells should be inscribed with the Tai Loi symbols, meaning “happiness has arrived”.
 In China, gongs are said to have been used for thousands of years for royal and religious ceremonies.
 Various civilisations have used them to fend against evil spirits and also to frighten their enemies in war.

 - Sound is being used more and more frequently to enhance well-being.
-The gongs are generators of very rich sounds and vibrations – often considered beautiful, subtle, powerful and with an immensely broad range of frequencies, overtones, undertones and harmonics building atop one another.
+The gongs are generators of very rich sounds and vibrations – often considered beautiful, subtle, powerful and with an immensely broad range of frequencies, overtones and harmonics building atop one another.

 - Laying near a gong, the body’s atoms are literally vibrated by the sounds, thus we effectively have a ‘sound massage’.
 If everything in the world is vibrating, then it is doing so at various different speeds or frequencies, depending on its nature/make-up.
 The gongs, in their capacity to vibrate at a wide range of frequencies, are therefore able to bring about a resonation in whatever is nearby…. essentially they shake it up, they get things moving.
 They not only vibrate in our ears, but in our skin, our organs, our whole being.
 And with a little poetic license one could say that when things vibrate, they sing……they sing their best songs. 🙂 Such is the nature of vibration.